lee2sman/archiving-artist-spaces/devlog.md

 Met with Caleb to review GAS design and the collected archive assets.
 We continued discussion on designing an archive for longevity.
 We've pretty much ruled out fast-moving frameworks but we're still thinking we may use Jekyll.
 We have lots of experience with it.
 I've used it for about 5 years or so, and the code I wrote back then still works to power my blog.
 This will let us mostly write html/css, with templating.
 For the modular stuff we'll likely use json and call it with Liquid.
 Our goal will be for the site last at least 5 years this way, in a framework that we can review and should be able to work with for years.
 We'll also organize all the assets in a hierachy of folders with text files.

 I've been doing more reading, thinking and brainstorming about permacomputing and creating resilient archives.
 Caleb and I started talking last week about building a physical computer that could serve as a device to browse an archive.
-Partly inspired by Community Memory, this would be a computer with monitor and keyboard, and not intended as web software, but as an OS with minimal software to view an archive of an art space (we'll test with Flux Factory) and even perhaps to allow entry, which could be an uploaded station or as simple as allowing people to write in their own memories, experiences as part of their art space/specific art community.
+Partly inspired by Community Memory, this would be a computer with monitor and keyboard, and not intended as web software, but as an OS with minimal software to view an archive of an art space (we'll test with Flux Factory) and even perhaps to allow entry, which could be an upload station or as simple as allowing people to write in their own memories, experiences as part of their art space/specific art community.

 ```
                  /\